braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/exit_criteria.md

 ## Use case

 Let's say you want to target users who haven't made any purchases at your company yet.
-You would select **Make Purchase** as the exception event.
+First, select **Make Purchase** as the exception event.
 Next, select **Add Trigger**.
-When your Canvas launches, your audience now excludes users who have made any purchases with the following **Exit Criteria** settings.
+When your Canvas launches, your audience will exclude users who have made any purchases with the following **Exit Criteria** settings.

 In the following example, this exit criteria is also applied to the "Used in last day" segment for any user who has made exactly one purchase.